thomas-neville/responsive-redesign-fesc/README.md

-# responsive-redesign-fesc
+# FESC Website Responsive Redesign
-FESC Website Responsive Redesign
+Florida Energy Systems Consortium

 ## Data
 Both charts are using Google Charts Library.
 The data sets are relatively simple and easy to instantiate using Google Charts.